zu213/zupstn-website-api/README.md

-# zu213-api
+# 🤖 zupstn website api and backend

-API backend for the dissertation, currently hosted on google cloud, only works with one user at the current moment. unlikely to change due to the low volume of traffic
+API and backend for the dissertation on my website, currently hosted on google cloud, utilises a lightweight version of my dissertations code to run through the model.